filipp/Troublegun/README.md

 Save the file, copy the app to your users' Applications_-folder, add it to their dock.

+## Building

+The app is put together as an AppleScript bundle and distributed/used as a run-only application.
+If you make changes to the AppleScript, you should __File > Export__ as:

+- File Format: Application
+- Options: Run-only (optional)

+Just make sure you don't overwrite your config.ini if you're replacing an .app.

+### Thanks

+Icon provided by flaticons.net

 ### License

 The MIT License (MIT)